andiahmads/cokLang-interpreter/README.md

 ```

-Besides integers, booleans and strings, the Monkey interpreter we’re going to build will also
+Besides integers, booleans and strings, the cok interpreter we’re going to build will also
 support arrays and hashes.
 Here’s what binding an array of integers to a name looks like:
 ``` env
 let myArray = [1, 2, 3, 4, 5];